 Knit and Natters

-We really enjoyed our monthly knit and natters from April to June – it was wonderful to meet so many friendly folk from all over the world interested in ganseys and willing to share their knitting experiences.
-We will start the group again on Thursday 30th September at 7pm and continue to meet by Zoom on the last Thursday of each month (taking a break for Christmas in December) at that time through until February – subject to demand!
+We really enjoyed our monthly knit and natters in 2021 – it was wonderful to meet so many friendly folk from all over the world interested in ganseys and willing to share their knitting experiences.
+After our Christmas break, we will meet by Zoom again on Thursday 28th January and 24th February at 7pm to coincide with our Knitting the Herring exhibition!
 Please email email@example.com for more information and joining instructions.

 In the meantime, enjoy a range of interesting talks, book readings and gansey stories below.